-For its 21st International Conference, the IEF Governing Board has decided to partner with the Justice Conference in de Poort, the Netherlands, on 14-17 April 2017, over the Easter weekend.
-The theme of the Justice Conference is "From Disintegration to Integration: navigating the forces of our time".
-The conference will start at 15:00 on Friday 14 April, and end at noon on Monday 17 April.
+The 21st International Environment Forum Conference was held in partnership with the Justice Conference in de Poort, the Netherlands, on 14-17 April 2017.
+The theme of the Justice Conference was "From Disintegration to Integration: navigating the forces of our time".
+This report is not comprehensive, but only features the International Environment Forum events and a few other highlights.

 "Environmental Changes as forces for disintegration and integration"